jdhanju/nwhacks-2022-app/README.md

 Despite all the challenges, we were able to create a functional application with 4 different parts (Front-end application, Processing API, Socket Server, and the Browser Extension) in a small team.

-We hope you enjoy the reVision.
+We hope you enjoy using reVision.

 ## Future Goals